VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ```

 The MVC **RegistrationController** class retrieves the order information
 on the read-side.
-The **DraftOrder** class includes the reservation expiry
+The **DraftOrder** class includes the reservation
-time that is then passed to the view using the **ViewBag** class, as
+expiry time that the controller passes to the view using the **ViewBag**
-shown in the following code sample.
+class, as shown in the following code sample.

 ```Cs
 [HttpGet]